harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 ## How are different services and pipelines calculated?

 ### Container and Non-Containerized Applications
-For Containerized and Non-Containerized Applications, Harness takes the deployed service and counts it as 1 Active Service license.
-When you deploy more than 20 Service Instances, Harness will charge the user another Active Service license for the service.
+For Containerized and Non-Containerized Applications, Harness takes the deployed service and counts it as 1 or more Active Service licenses for every active service.
+For every 20 Service Instances for an active service, Harness will consume the user another Active Service license for the service.

 Services types that are calculated this way: